stensoosaar/IBModels/README.md

         )
         .eraseToAnyPublisher()
 }
 ```

 ## Notable Differences
 While most of the requests and responses loosely follow TWS API models, there are few differences with market data responses.
-- Quote (price,size) related updates are moved from the TickPrice message to the TickQuote message to reduce message count.
-However, price statistics (e.g., high, low, close) are still returned via the TickPrice message.
+- Quote (price,size) related updates are moved from the `TickPrice` message to the `TickQuote` message to reduce message count.
+However, price statistics (e.g., high, low, close) are still returned via the `TickPrice` message.
-- Original ´TickString´ and ´TickGeneric´ messages delivered opaque payloads that required additional parsing to extract context-specific data such as dividends, real-time volume and sales, or shortable status.
+- Original `TickString` and `TickGeneric` messages delivered opaque payloads that required additional parsing to extract context-specific data such as dividends, real-time volume and sales, or shortable status.
 In this model, these have been replaced with dedicated, structured message types to provide better clarity.

 ## Update Frequency